 As in every case, there’s usually a negative to go with the positives.
 What’s the negative about my new tactical flashlight?
 I have to figure out a way to keep my husband’s hands off of it.

-Copyright Information and Disclosure: This work is copyright by Home Ready Home and may be republished online with credit given to the author, including a link back to this site.
-This article may include affiliate links.
-If you make a purchase through one of these links, Home Ready Home may receive a small commission that helps pay the operating costs of this blog.
-For more information, read Disclaimers & Disclosures .
+Disclosure: This article may include affiliate links.
+If you make a purchase through one of these links, Home Ready Home receives a small commission that helps pay the blog's operating costs.
+Thank you for your support! © Home Ready Home 2014